-We reserve the right to revise and change the documentation at any time and without prior announcement.
-No claims for the modification of products that have already been supplied may be made on the basis of the data, diagrams and descriptions in this documentation.
+We reserve the right to revise and change the documentation at any time and without notice.
+No claims to modify products that have already been supplied may be made on the basis of the data, diagrams, and descriptions in this documentation.